Unsupervised Hierarchical Skill Discovery: Results and Discussion

 \subsubsection{Hierarchy}

 Table~\ref{tab:tree_results} presents the results for the tree metrics.
 Ideally, the learned hierarchies should reflect task complexity through appropriate depth, generate consistent structures across similar episodes, and adaptively vary where skill sequencing differs.
 The number of unique trees should also align closely with the ground truth.
-This holds for HiSD, which matches or closely approximates the ground truth in simpler tasks.
-For example, in the WSWS Random task, HiSD achieves comparable metrics.
-In contrast, OMPN produces a different hierarchy for each episode, showing no structural consistency.
+This holds for HiSD on the simplest tasks; for example, in WSWS Random it matches the ground truth exactly (9 unique trees).
+In contrast, OMPN produces a different hierarchy for nearly every episode, showing no structural consistency.
 Its hierarchies are also larger in size than those from HiSD, despite having similar depth, suggesting excessive branching at each level.